cblemaster/BasicTaskManagement/README.md

 	- MVVM pattern

 ## Features:
+- View all task groups, including a count of task items not complete
 - View task items by task group
 - View all task items marked important
 - View all task items due today
 - View all completed task items
 - Filter views of task items to show or hide completed task items
-- Create, rename, and delete (if no task items) task groups
+- Create, update, and delete (if no task items) task groups
 - Create, update (including changing task group), and delete task items

 ## Business rules: